ConnorSweeneyDev/TerMusic/readme.md

 # TerMusic
-A terminal-based music player written using SDL, FTXUI, SQLite and FFmpeg.
+A terminal-based music player written using SDL, FTXUI, SQLite, TagLib and FFmpeg.

 # How to Build
 This project is optimized to be built on Windows using MSVC.